William Suff: Arrest

 Suff subsequently raped, tortured, stabbed, strangled, and sometimes mutilated 12 or more women in Riverside County between June 28, 1989, and December 23, 1991.
 On January 9, 1992, Suff was arrested after a routine traffic stop when a police officer found a bloody knife and objects believed to be related to the killings.

-Suff worked as a warehouse clerk for Riverside County when he was arrested, having been hired while still on parole from Texas.
-During his time in this job, Suff delivered office furniture to the officers on the task force investigating his killing spree.
+Suff was working as a warehouse clerk for Riverside County when he was arrested, having been hired while still on parole from Texas.
+During his time in this job, Suff delivered office furniture to the officers on the task force who were investigating his killing spree.

 Trial

 On July 19, 1995, a Riverside County jury found Suff guilty of killing 12 women and attempting to kill another, though police suspected him of being responsible for as many as 22 deaths.
 Suff did not testify in his defense.
-During the penalty phase that followed, the prosecutor presented evidence linking Suff to the 1988 murder of a San Bernardino woman, as well as evidence that despite his prior Texas prison term for murdering his first daughter, he abused and violently shook his three-month-old daughter by his second wife.
+During the penalty phase that followed, the prosecutor presented evidence linking Suff to the 1988 murder of a San Bernardino woman as well as evidence that, despite his prior Texas prison term for murdering his first daughter, he abused and violently shook his three-month-old daughter by his second wife.
 On August 17, 1995, after deliberating for only 10 minutes, the jury returned verdicts of guilty on 12 murder counts and on one count of attempted murder.

 The jury could not unanimously agree to find him guilty on a 13th count of murder.
 On October 26, 1995, the trial court followed the jury's verdict and ordered Suff condemned to death.
 Suff resides on death row at San Quentin State Prison.

 His 2014 appeal of the sentence was rejected by the California Supreme Court, which upheld the death penalty.

+In 2019 California reversed the death penalty and instead he will be spending the rest of his living days in prison.

+In August 2024, the Los Angeles County Sheriff's Department announced that Suff was linked to the murder of 19-year-old Cathy Ann Small, a resident of Lake Elsinore whose body was found in South Pasadena in 1986.
+Police are also searching for a second suspect they believe might be involved in the case.

 Victims

-Book and TV
+Books and TV

 The Riverside Killer by Christine Keers and Dennis St Pierre was published in 1996 by Pinnacle True Crime.

 In 1997 Cat and Mouse - Mind Games with a Serial Killer was published by Dove Books.
 Suff met with author Brian Alan Lane and told his story.
 The book includes short stories and poems written by Suff and photos of several of his victims.

-Suff is the subject of the television program "Real Detective," season 2, episode 2.
+Suff is the subject of the television program Real Detective.
 The 40-minute program includes dramatic recreations and interviews with the lead detective of the Riverside Taskforce, Det.
 Bob Creed.
 The episode first aired on March 9, 2017.
-He is also profiled as part of the Amazon Prime 2013 Documentary "Serial Killers Defined."
+He is also profiled as part of the 2013 Amazon Prime documentary Serial Killers Defined.

-The case was the subject of an episode of The New Detectives, Born to Kill? and the Most Evil Killers.
+The case was the subject of episodes of The New Detectives, Born to Kill?, and Most Evil Killers.